 Step by Step Procedure

 To get a screen session started, all you have to do is type ‘screen’ on your device.

 This will open up a screen session, create a new window, and start a new shell on that particular window.
-Now that you have opened up a screen session, you can acquire more than one command by typing:
+Now that you have opened up a screen session, you can list the possible command options by typing:

 Naming your sessions comes in handy when it comes to running multiple screen sessions.

 By doing this, you can give yourself an easier time in terms of keeping track of your progress and the work you have done.

 In order to create a named session, operate the screen command with the following arguments:

 It can often be beneficial to come up with a descriptive and unique session name per command screen.

 Working with Linux Screen Windows